WODT: NBC Blue Network

 The station made its debut broadcast, as WCBE, on July 23, 1923.
 The original call sign was randomly assigned from a roster of available call letters.
 It was owned by Joseph Uhalt and based in his New Orleans backyard.
 In 1928, he moved the station to the DeSoto Hotel (now the Le Pavillon Hotel) in downtown New Orleans and changed the call letters to WDSU.
 In the 1930s, WDSU broadcast on 1250 kilocycles and was an affiliate of the NBC Blue Network.
 It carried its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
 (The Blue Network became the ABC Radio Network in 1945.)

 With the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), WDSU moved to 1280 kHz.
 In 1948, it put Louisiana's first television station on the air, WDSU-TV.
 A year later, it added an FM station, WDSU-FM (now 93.3 WQUE).

-The radio stations were sold in 1972, and the AM became WGSO with an adult contemporary format.
+The radio stations were sold to Covenant Broadcasting in 1972.
+At 5:30 a.m. on January 5, 1973, the AM station would become WGSO with a full service adult contemporary format of popular music, news and talk, as the FM station would become Top 40-formatted WQUE "Stereo 93".

 Around 1984 it switched to a Top 40/CHR format as "Stereo 13Q" under the WQUE call letters.
-On December 21, 1985 the station switched to R&B oldies as WMKJ, "Majic 1280".
+On December 21, 1985, the station switched to R&B oldies as WMKJ, "Majic 1280".
 Soon thereafter, it became a simulcast of WQUE-FM after the station evolved to a CHUrban format.